fschwiet/helloVagrant/readme.md

 		- for windows, run Cygwin's c:\Cygwin\cygwinsetup.exe and add rsync
 		- rsync needs to be in current path

-- watch for security discusion on https://github.com/smdahlen/vagrant-digitalocean/issues/114

 Reboot is needed for some changes to kick in:
   - Nginx configuration change
   - fail2ban activation  (perhaps instead there is latency before the ssh login kicks in) Maybe reboot after provision with https://github.com/exratione/vagrant-provision-reboot

-nginx .config loses its newlines

-Could use a better box
-  that matches OS version for DigitalOcean
+Could use a better vagrant box that matches OS version for DigitalOcean
   Needs Ruby 1.9
   Needs Chef 11
-  Prefer to have chef-solo provisioner installed (for now, it isn't) would like something production grade
+  Prefer to have chef-solo provisioner installed (for now, it isn't)

+minor: nginx .config loses its newlines

-Minecraft server seems not to be reliable (not important)
+minor: Minecraft server not reliable